 - Time is relative.
 The interview can last anywhere from 10 minutes to over an hour, just like if you were going through a traditional interview.
 The more comfortable you are, the more it’ll seem like the interview flew by.

 - More to come.
 You may be hired on the spot, or move on to a second stage of the interview process.
 It all depends on the company and job.
-And don’t be surprised if you don’t hear back from them for a few weeks, there’re probably a lot of interviewees.
+And don’t be surprised if you don’t hear back from them for a few weeks; working remotely is a crowded world and the competition is tough.

 And then there are the not-so-obvious things.
 Stuff you might not think of until it’s too late.